Mirandese language

 | forfalha | forfalha | migalha | crumb |

-| guitxo | guicho | esperto/alerta | smart/alert |
+| guitxo | guicho | esperto / alerta | smart / alert |

 | ai | hai | há | there is |

-| scuma | scuma | espuma | foam |
+| scuma | scuma | espuma / escuma (archaic) | foam |

 The following measures have been taken to protect and develop Mirandese:

-- facilitate annual celebrations in the city as well as a literary competition, promoted by the Council of Miranda do Douro;
+- Facilitate annual celebrations in the city as well as a literary competition, promoted by the Council of Miranda do Douro.

-- publish two volumes of the Asterix comic books;
+- Publish two volumes of the Asterix comic books.

-- translate all the toponymic signs in Miranda do Douro, promoted by the Council of Miranda do Douro in 2006;
+- Translate all the toponymic signs in Miranda do Douro, promoted by the Council of Miranda do Douro in 2006.

-- create Biquipédia, a Mirandese Wikipedia;
+- Create Biquipédia, a Mirandese-language Wikipedia.

-- make sites available in Mirandese, such as Photoblog and WordPress.
+- Make sites available in Mirandese, such as Photoblog and WordPress.

 Sample text

-The following is a sample text of the Mirandese language, written by Amadeu Ferreira, and published in the newspaper Público, on 24 July 2007.
+The following is a sample text of the Mirandese language, written by Amadeu Ferreira and published in the newspaper Público on 24 July 2007.

 | Mirandese | Portuguese | English |